johnrearden/pa-data-driven-design/README.md

   - Type of graph: 2D or 3D

 ### Page 7: Domain Specific Analysis
-- State business requirement 2
+- State business requirement 6 and 7
-- Set of widgets inputs, which relates to the prospect profile.
-Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
-- "Run predictive analysis" button that serves the prospect data to our ML pipelines and predicts if the prospect will churn or not, if so, when.
-It also shows to which cluster the prospect belongs and the cluster's profile.
-For the churn and tenure predictions, the page will inform the associated probability for churning and tenure level.
+- Two plots that answers each Hypothesis

 ### Page 8: Project Hypothesis and Validation
 - Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
-After the data analysis, we can report that:
-- 1 - We suspect customers are churning with low tenure levels
-	- Correct.
-The correlation study at Churned Customer Study supports that.
-- 2 -  A customer survey showed our customers appreciate Fibre Optic.
-	- A churned user typically has Fiber Optic, as demonstrated by a Churned Customer Study.
-The insight will be taken to the survey team for further discussions and investigations.
+- Hypothesis.
+- Conclusions.
+- How to validate.

 ### Page 9: ML: Predict Wing Span
+- State business requirement 4
 - Considerations and conclusions after the pipeline is trained
-- Present ML pipeline steps
+- Mean Squared Error
+- Mean Error (ME) and Relative Error
+- Feature Importance DataFrame
+- Feature Names
+- Predicted vs Actual Plot
+- Residuals Distribution Plot
+- Residuals vs Fitted Plot
+- X Test Head
+- X Train Head
-- Silhouette plot
+- Y Test
-- Clusters distribution across Churn levels
-- Relative Percentage (%) of Churn in each cluster
-- The most important features to define a cluster
-- Cluster Profile
+- Y Train
+- Wingspan Predictor Model Summary

 ### Page 10: ML: Cluster Analysis
+- State business requirement 5
 - Considerations and conclusions after the pipeline is trained
 - Present ML pipeline steps
+- The features the model was trained with
 - Silhouette plot
-- Clusters distribution across Churn levels
+- Clusters distribution
-- Relative Percentage (%) of Churn in each cluster
+- Relative Percentage (%) of Multi Engine in each cluster
 - The most important features to define a cluster
-- Cluster Profile
+- Cluster Profiles

 ## Outlook